ealgase/Load-Ext/README.md

 # Load-Ext
-This extension for scratch.mit.edu allows you to load other Scratch extensions with it,
+This extension for scratch.mit.edu allows you to load other Scratch extensions with it.